 make a list of all the things you’re excited about or grateful for that day

 The point is simply to create a no-frills of way of getting in touch with your intuition and your core on a consistent basis.
 Regardless of what that looks like for you, those tiny efforts add up.

 #4: A Sense of Clarity About Your Passions and Path

 Don’t let another year go by without feeling solid in your purpose….and that doesn’t have to feel like some giant overwhelming thing.
 Unless you’re new, you’ve probably heard me talk about the Native American idea of “7 Generations Work.”
 My inelegant description of this beautiful concept is that we should live our lives with the next 7 generations in mind, that the people who come after us are important, and we are to be good stewards of our planet and our gifts so we can leave future generations with something beautiful.
 The idea of “7 Generations Work” has given me a bigger reason to investigate my passions and purpose to humbly ask how I can serve and improve the world.

 If you have even the slightest inkling that you might have a calling, you have one.
 If you have even the slightest desire to make the world a better place, its on purpose.
 This is your year to own it.

-Nothing can be achieved without clarity, so the very first place to start is making sure you really, truly understand what your calling is and why it matters.
-I designed a 5-video training course specifically to help you clarify your calling and understand how to bring it to life.
+Nothing can be achieved without clarity, so the very first place to start is making sure you really, truly understand your passions and why they matter.
+I designed a 5-video training course specifically to get clear on your passions and bring them to life.
 It’s called The Calling Connection, and you can check it out here.